 Check all your smoke detectors

-If applicable, test your home's alarm or security system
+If it applies, test your home's alarm or security system

 Get to Know Your Home

-In case of any emergencies, you'll want to locate certain key utilities in your home as soon as you move in.
+In case of any emergency, you'll want to locate certain key utilities in your home as soon as you move in such as your water shutoff valve, water heater, and circuit breaker.

 As you settle in, make sure to do the following to keep all of your personal business in order.